 This column was first printed by The Colorado Sun on June 14, 2019.
-The Colorado Sun is a reader-supported news organization that covers people, places and issues of statewide interest.

 When people think of Colorado, they think of the outdoors — an athletic and healthy lifestyle.
 We have the highest fitness rates in the nation and the second-lowest rate of cardiovascular deaths in the country.

 Physically we are in great shape, but when it comes to our behavioral health, Colorado is in the midst of a crisis.
 We call it the paradise paradox.

 An estimated 382,000 Coloradans currently need treatment for mental health issues, but cannot access it.
 There were 12,998 suicides across Colorado from 2004 to 2017.

 These numbers reflect the terrible situation across the nation — suicide rates for young people ages 10 to 19 rose 56% between 2007 to 2016, and the rate does not seem to be going down.
 Nearly half of the Americans who are suffering from substance abuse disorders have a mental health disorder as well.

 We’re beginning to take crucial steps to address this crisis in Colorado.
 Gov. Jared Polis has already made it a priority to help those who struggle with mental health issues by recruiting diverse members for his behavioral health task force and signing bills HB19-1120 and SB 19-195.